Leadership

 Mike Warjone

-Mike Warjone, President, US Forestry
+President, US Forestry at Port Blakely

 President, US Forestry

-Mike is a strong voice in cross-sector climate policy efforts and is part of the team that drove our entry into the voluntary carbon market.
-He represents Port Blakely on the boards of the Washington Forest Protection Association, Oregon Forest and Industries Council and the Operating Committee of the National Alliance of Forest Owners.
+Mike serves on the boards of the Washington Forest Protection Association Sustainable Northwest and the Operating Committee of the National Alliance of Forest Owners.

 Phil Taylor

-Managing Director, NZ Forestry
+Managing Director, New Zealand Forestry

-A love of nature and interest in applied science led Phil to a career in forestry, which began more than 30 years ago as a forest worker pruning and thinning trees in Otago, New Zealand.
+A love of nature and interest in applied science led Phil to a career in forestry, which began more than 40 years ago as a forest worker pruning and thinning trees in Otago, New Zealand.

 Phil is a keen and talented outdoor photographer and enjoys tasting the many fine wines produced in New Zealand.
 He holds a New Zealand Certificate of Forestry and a bachelor’s degree in forest science from the University of Canterbury.